 Changes to the Thrift Savings Plan

-Denise Spindler helps Federal Employees protect their retirement money by assisting them in putting together their Personal Retirement Plan.
-Wealth preservation and financial security, when looking at retirement planning, is key for Denise and her clients.
+Don Fletcher helps Federal Employees protect their retirement money by assisting them in putting together their Personal Retirement Plan.
+Wealth preservation and financial security, when looking at retirement planning, is key for Don and his clients.

 In a statement from the Thrift Savings Plan governing board, they announced changes to both the international stock I Fund as well as L Funds.
 Essentially, the number of L Funds will be changing in around three years’ time, and there will be alterations to how the I Fund is made up although there isn’t a timescale on this change just yet.

 I Fund – Ultimately, the recommendation to change the Thrift Savings Plan I Fund came from a consultant and the board then approved the change soon after.
 Currently, the fund itself is a reflection of an index monitoring the stocks of the largest companies across a whole host of countries.
 Although most companies come from the Western world and the Far East, a quarter of the value is now held by Japan.
 Within Europe, United Kingdom holds the largest share with one-fifth while one-tenth each comes from Switzerland, Australia, France, and Germany.

 When the changes finally come into effect, the I Fund will be expanded dramatically regarding the number of countries reflected.
 For example, Canada will be added as will the stocks of developing countries and small-company international stocks.

 Why? – Ultimately, the board wants to make the fund more diversified.
 Instead of just considering the largest countries in the world, they want the fund to reflect the international scene more accurately.
 As mentioned, there isn’t yet an introductory date for this, and this is likely to be because the finer details are yet to be revealed.
 For the change to work successfully, there would need to be a smooth introductory plan to prevent major issues and potential embarrassment.